logo

 Jul-2015

-Testing and experience in FCC
+Testing and experience in FCC catalyst selection

-Resolving differences between test results and unit experience in FCC
+Resolving differences between test results and unit experience in FCC catalyst selection

-CAREL POUWELS, Albemarle Catalysts Company
+CAREL POUWELS, Ketjen

-KEN BRUNO, Albemarle Corporation
+KEN BRUNO, Ketjen

-Viewed : 5172
+Viewed : 5404

 Article Summary

 For refiners, the choice of an FCC catalyst is a challenging task.
 Is the incumbent catalyst the best option for the FCC unit and delivering the highest margin?
 Or should the catalyst be optimised through a reformulation?
 Or is there perhaps a different and better technology?
 About half of the industry relies on the R&D department or a third party laboratory to carry out a catalyst testing programme as their main tool to determine the best catalyst.
-This is valid for both VGO (gas oil) applications as well as for FCC units processing resid feedstock (see
+This is valid for both VGO (gas oil) applications as well as for FCC units processing resid feedstock (see Figure 1).

 We have reported about this market segmentation on earlier occasions.1 A more detailed analysis of the FCC market then revealed that there is a remarkable difference between catalyst technologies used by those refiners that test and those that select their catalyst in different ways.

-In the market analysis that was carried out, Albemarle found that refiners that test predominantly use catalysts which are high in zeolite content and contain relatively low levels of alumina matrices as active ingredients.
+In the market analysis that was carried out, Ketjen found that refiners that test predominantly use catalysts which are high in zeolite content and contain relatively low levels of alumina matrices as active ingredients.
 In this article we will further refer to these catalysts as ‘high Z/M catalysts’.
 Refiners that do not test mostly use catalysts which are relatively moderate to low in zeolite and moderate to high in alumina matrices and will be referred to as ‘low Z/M catalysts’.
 This observation was made for all feed types, but is particularly evident for resid applications (see Figure 2).

 This disconnect between laboratory testing and reality in the FCC unit is caused by insufficient simulation of catalyst deactivation as well as the testing methodology.
 These deficiencies penalise low Z/M catalysts with excessively high coke yields while at the same time giving insufficient credit to better bottoms conversion.
 When the test results are plugged into FCC models without any correction, these high coke yields from the test lead to unrealistically high regenerator temperatures.
 Consequently, low Z/M catalysts are considered high risk and are almost never selected.
 Figure 3 illustrates the large coke penalty for laboratory deactivated catalysts (D-cat) compared to the FCC unit.
 When equilibrium catalysts (E-cat) are used, the shortcoming of the testing method becomes apparent and clearly shows the difference with reality defined by the FCC unit.

-For decades Albemarle has been supplying the broadest range of catalysts from very high Z/M to very low Z/M and has experienced dozens of cases where refiners have switched between such different types of catalysts.
+For decades Ketjen has been supplying the broadest range of catalysts from very high Z/M to very low Z/M and has experienced dozens of cases where refiners have switched between such different types of catalysts.
 These cases confirm that low Z/M catalysts do not show excessively high coke selectivity or strongly increasing regenerator temperatures.
 More details of 19 side-by-side cases have been reported.

 Recently, several testing refiners took a novel approach to their catalyst selection.
 These refiners previously chose their supplier by thorough catalyst testing and selecting the catalyst that had the best laboratory results.
 But this time, analysis of test results either was modified, or the refiner decided to trial a catalyst that was not the winner of the testing programme, and/or the refiner decided on other grounds.
 Examples include: